|

 What About Windward Performance?

-certainly a wide middle ground here...!
+There is a wide middle ground...!

 Quantifying Performance

 The type of rig one chooses will certainly have an effect on performance, as will the amount of sail area.
 For maximum performance, there is much benefit to be had with a good hull and keel design, and with well proportioned and well cut sails.
-We tend to observe many older vessel types which may have neither optimum hull design nor well proportioned sails, and pass
+We tend to observe many older vessel types which may have neither optimum hull design nor well proportioned sails, and then pass judgment on the type without considering those mitigating factors.

-judgment on the type.
 Instead, we should look at the components of good cruising performance, and optimize the hull and sails to suit those highly specialized requirements.

 Aspect Ratio is defined as the height of the sail squared, divided by the area of the sail.
 A perfectly square sail would have an A/R of 1.
 A 450 sq. ft. triangular sail with an A/R of 6 would have a 52' luff and a 17' boom.
 They are both extremes.